qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/reproject_transform.rst

 To correct this:

-* Switch :guilabel:`Enable 'on the fly' CRS transformation` on again as before.
+* Click on the Click on the :guilabel:`CRS Status` button again and switch :guilabel:`Enable 'on the fly' CRS transformation` on again as before.
 * Zoom to the extents of the :guilabel:`RSA` dataset.

 Now, because they're made to project in the same CRS, the two datasets fit